Rachniotov/Discord.js-help-bot-thingy/readme.md

 ## Usage

-Once you have your bot's folder ready, open a terminal in the directory and make sure you have the latest version of [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm)
+Once you have your bot's folder ready, open a terminal in the directory and make sure you have the latest version of [node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm).
+Once you have both, run `npm install` in your terminal to install all the dependecies.
-Once you have both, run `node index.js` in your terminal and check if your bot is online.
+Then to start the bot, run `node index.js` in your terminal and check if your bot is online.
 Once it's online, use can use all its commands!!

 ## Contributing